-Magnetless Circulators Based on Linear Time-Varying Circuits, 2015-Present
+Magnetless Circulators Based on Linear Time-Varying Circuits, 2015-2019

-Active Microwave Cloaking Based on Parity-Time Symmetric Satellites, 2015-2016
+Active Microwave Cloaking Based on Parity-Time Symmetric Satellites, 2018

 Composite Right-/Left-Handed Metamaterials, 2013-2014

 Composite right-/left-handed (CRLH) metamaterials are structures that exhibit simultaneous negative permittivity and permeability over a finite BW resulting in left-handed transmission within this band, in addition to the natural double-positive and right-handed characteristics far from it.
 These structures can be built using low-loss and high-power waveguide structures operating near their dominant mode cutoff and periodically loaded with stubs having a lower cutoff frequency.
-In order to optimize the design of the stubs, we developed a general form of asymptotic corrugation boundary conditions (ACBCs) that can be applied to any interface between two materials with arbitrary cross-sections.
+In order to optimize the design of the stubs, I developed a general form of asymptotic corrugation boundary conditions (ACBCs) that can be applied to any interface between two materials with arbitrary cross-sections.
 This, in turn, permitted a systematic design of several CRLH components with enhanced performance such as backward-to-forward leaky wave antennas with a wide beam-scanning range.

 Computational Electromagnetics, 2013-2014

 In this project, I developed several GUI tools to analyze various RF circuits and EM scattering problems based on FDTD, FEM, and MOM methods.
 All programs were written in Matlab and were validated by comparing the results mutually and to analytical solutions of standard problems.
 Further improvements in terms of speed, memory efficiency, and post-processing capabilities were implemented later during my PhD.

 Low-power Implantable Pressure Sensor for Biomedical Applications, 2010-2011